 T

-Western regions: Exercise caution, expect weather-related disruption over coming hours
+Central, north-eastern provinces: Exercise caution, expect weather-related disruption in coming hours

 T